 The University Writing Program is running a search for a Senior Lecturer position beginning in 2024-2025.
 Learn more about the position and apply here.

-The University Writing Program invites recent Johns Hopkins PhDs and current graduate students with teaching experience to apply for one-year teaching fellowships.
+The University Writing Program invites recent Johns Hopkins PhDs and current graduate students with teaching experience to apply for teaching fellowships.

-All teaching fellows participate in a pedagogy workshop in the fall and teach first-year writing in the spring.
+All new teaching fellows participate in a pedagogy workshop in the fall and teach first-year writing in the spring.

 The workshop—Teaching Writing Workshop—considers the big questions about writing – what is it, how does it work, and how can I teach it? – and invites participants to explore their answers to these questions as they design their course for the spring and their personal teaching statements.
 Alongside faculty, participants in the workshop discuss the scholarship and practice of writing studies and inclusive pedagogy as they draft, workshop, and revise writing assignments, syllabi, and pedagogical approaches in the actual classroom.

 The workshop meets once a week and can be taken for credit, should graduate students be so inclined, but need not be.
 We imagine this workshop as both a way to invite participants into its new vision for the teaching of writing and as a significant professional development opportunity for both postdocs and graduate students.

 Postdoctoral teaching fellows are appointed for one year, with the possibility of a second year.
 They join UWP colleagues in the intellectual and pedagogical work of UWP—the Teaching Writing Workshop, tutoring, teaching, and potentially conducting research—and are welcome participants in UWP faculty meetings.

 Salary and benefits begin on July 1 and run through June 30 of the next year; the PhD defense must take place before July 1.
 Applications are due March 1.